Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Ronnie Coleman Workout Routine & Diet (Free 7-Day Plan)

 There is one Mr. Olympia that stands out the most for me, and that’s Ronnie Coleman.
-There is the obvious fact that he is the co-record holder of winning Mr. Olympia 8 times.
+There is the obvious fact that he is the co-record holder for winning Mr. Olympia 8 times.

 But what I admire most about him is his workout routine and discipline.

-His professional career went from a poor pizza delivery guy to a police officer, before he finally became a professional bodybuilder with a fantastic competitive record.
+His professional career went from being a poor pizza delivery guy to a police officer before he finally became a professional bodybuilder with a fantastic competitive record.

 And here’s what we’ve been able to find out about his workouts and diet from numerous interviews.